 The hearing that day was an emotional one.
 Alverez was extremely frail and it was clear his health had declined rapidly.
 The following day doctors determined he was unable to withstand his 69th round of chemotherapy and after checking into hospice, Alverez died less than a week later.

 "No person who responded on 9/11, or who worked to the point of exhaustion during the lengthy rescue-and-recovery period that followed, should ever need to beg our elected officials to act.
-But I'll tell you this: We can thank God it was Luis Alvarez who stepped forward to make the demand on behalf of every citizen and resident of our country," New York Police Commissioner James O'Neill said at the funeral service.
+But I'll tell you this: We can thank God it was Luis Alvarez who stepped forward to make the demand on behalf of every citizen and resident of our country," former New York Police Commissioner James O'Neill said at the funeral service.

 The official name for the funding extension also memorializes Alvarez's legacy, as well as those of two other fellow responders who have since died.
 It is called the "Never Forget the Heroes: James Zadroga, Ray Pfeifer, and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund Act."